luciaurcelay/Capturing-Discriminative-Attributes/README.md

 </p>

 ## Description
-This project aims to solve the shared task [SemEval 2018 Task 10](https://aclanthology.org/S18-1117/)
+This project aims to solve the shared task [SemEval 2018 Task 10](https://aclanthology.org/S18-1117/).
+Capturing Discriminative Attributes task consists in identifying whether an attribute could help discriminate between two concepts.
+For example, a successful system should determine that urine is a discriminating feature in the word pair kidney,bone.
+The aim of the task is to better evaluate the capabilities of state of the art semantic models, beyond pure semantic similarity.

 Our approach is based on the following pipeline:
 <p align="center">